quiver-team/torch-quiver/README.md

 ```

 ### More examples
-We provide examples to show how to use Quiver in single GPU training or multi-gpu traning.
+We provide serveral examples to show how to use Quiver in single GPU training and multi-gpu traning.

 - [single device on ogbn-product](examples/pyg/) and [single device on reddit](examples/pyg/) show how simple to integrate Quiver in PyG's training pipeline.
 - [multi-gpu on ogbn-product](examples/multi-gpu/pyg/ogb-products/) and [multi-gpu on reddit](examples/multi-gpu/pyg/reddit/) show how to use Quiver in multi-gpu training.

 ## Architecture Overview
+Key reasons behind Quiver's high performance are that it provides two key components: `quiver.Feature` and `quiver.Sampler`.

-Quiver provide users with **UVA-Based**（Unified Virtual Addressing Based）graph sampling operator, supporting storing graph structure in CPU memory and sampling the graph with GPU when the graph is large.
-In this way, we not only get performance benefits beyond CPU sampling, but also sample the graph whose size is beyond GPU memory.
+Quiver provide users with **UVA-Based**（Unified Virtual Addressing Based）graph sampling operator, supporting storing graph topology data in CPU memory and sampling the graph with GPU.
+In this way, we not only get performance benefits beyond CPU sampling, but can also process graphs whose size are too large to host in GPU memory.
+With UVA, Quiver achieves nearly **20x** sample performance compared with CPU doing graph sample.
+Besides `UVA mode`, Quiver also support `GPU` sampling mode which will host graph topology data all into GPU memory and will give you 40% ~ 50% performance benifit w.r.t `UVA` sample.

 ![uva_sample](docs/multi_medias/imgs/UVA-Sampler.png)

-Quiver achieves 4-10x higher feature collection throughput compared to conventional approach using cpu.
-Quiver automatically partitions data in different GPUs's memory and host memory.
-Real graph datasets usually follow the power low distribution, which means most of the edges in the graph are associated with a small portion of nodes and these high-degree nodes's feature are frequently accessed, Quiver can also automatically do preprocess to ensure hotted data are cached on GPU if user provide graph topology to `quiver.Feature` by passing  `csr_topo`.
+A training batch in GNN also consumed hundreds of MBs memory and move memory of this size across CPU memory or between CPU memory and GPU memory consumes hundreds of milliseconds.Quiver utilizes high throughput between page locked memory and GPU memory, high throughput of p2p memory access between different GPUs' memory when they are connected with NVLinks and high throughput of local GPU global memory access to achieve 4-10x higher feature collection throughput compared to conventional method(i.e. use CPU to do sparse feature collection and transfer data to GPU).
+It partitons data to local GPU memory, other GPUs's memory(if they connected to current GPU with NVLink) and CPU page locked memory.

 ![feature_collection](docs/multi_medias/imgs/single_device.png)